 Building a culture of trust

 Never exchange feedback with people who will not be truthful to you.
-Neither should you effectively feedback with people who don’t care about their performance nor yours.
+Neither should you exchange feedback with people who don’t care about their performance nor yours.

 Customers will never love and trust a company until the employees love and trust it first.Simon Sinek